 Percentage points of GDP growth in the developing world associated with an increase of 10 mobiles phones per 100 people

-In the next 5 years, mobile Internet use is predicted to explode in the developing world reaching 1.5 billion new users, or half the planet.
-M4A leverages this historic moment by:
+In the next 5 years, mobile Internet use is predicted to explode in the developing world, reaching 1.5 billion new users.
+M4A leverages this historic moment by intentionally designing the next 1.5 billion phones to improve people’s lives so that phones become tools of transformation for the people who need them most.

 M4A aggregates demand for phones in hard to reach rural areas and works with MNOs to be sure phones are sold where rural people can access them.
 We also train sales agents, with a focus on female agents who are more trusted by women, to teach new users on how to use their phones.